-20. EDUCATION AND OUTREACH
+17. EDUCATION AND OUTREACH

-NCDHHS, NCDA&CS, NC DEQ, industry and academic centers will provide education and information based on timely research to help prepare and respond to emergency situations.
+NCDHHS, NCDEQ, NCDA&CS, industry, and academic centers will provide education and information based on timely research to help prepare for and respond to emergency situations.
 In addition, these groups may assist PIOs with developing materials for public dissemination through the JIC.
-In addition, these agencies/groups will provide their expertise and leadership to solving the problems people have identified.